onera/paradigm/training/Fortran/02_Exercise_1/exercise_1.md

              face_vtx_idx)
 ```

-Once the partitionned mesh retrieved we can **free** (step 5) the memory allocated for and by the partitioning algorithm.
+Once the partitioned mesh retrieved we can **free** (step 5) the memory allocated for and by the partitioning algorithm.

 ```{code-cell}
 %%code_block -p exercise_1 -i 15